-Subject to the provisions set forth in the Appendix 1, the Sub-Fund may also use derivative instruments such as futures, forwards, options and swaps (such as interest rate swaps, currency swaps and index swaps) which may be listed or over the counter, and may also enter into currency forward contracts.
-The Sub-Fund may not invest in total return swaps.
-The underlying of each derivative instrument consists of interest rates, foreign exchange rates, currencies, or indices representing one of these categories.
-Such derivative instruments will only be used for the purpose of hedging the interest rate or exchange rate risks inherent in other investments of the Sub-Fund.
+Subject to the provisions set forth in Appendix II, Appendix III and Appendix IV to the Prospectus, the Sub-Fund may also use derivative instruments such as futures, options, total return swaps, interest rate swaps, currency swaps, credit swaps, index swaps and credit default swaps (which may be listed or over the counter) and may also enter into currency forward contracts.
+Such derivative instruments may be used (i) for hedging purposes and/or (ii) for investment purposes.
+The reference assets underlying the total return swaps, if any, shall be any security, basket of securities or indices which are consistent with the investment policies of the Sub-Fund described in this Supplement.
 The counterparties to all swap transactions will be institutions subject to prudential supervision and belonging to categories approved by the Central Bank and will not have discretion over the assets of the Sub-Fund.